The Global FlyFisher

 The fly shown in the tying sequence here is a huge Hillbilly Copper John.
 Usually the pattern is tied on hooks size 16 and smaller, while the fly shown is made on a size 12 hook, which will produce a large and very heavy nymph.

 I prefer the Hopper-copper-no-dropper method where I tie a big hopper pattern or a large caddis - CDC&Elk is my favorite - to the tippet and tie a piece of even thinner tippet to the hook bend of this fly (New Zealand style).
 In this terminal tippet I tie a Hillbilly Copper John/Joe.
 The length from the hopper and down depends on water depth and current speed, but three feet or one meter is a good starting point.

 The rig is terrible to cast as the big, air resistant dry fly struggles for the power with the small, dense and heavy nymph.
-They see to want to go each their way in every cast.
-But a slow casting rythm and an open arc will help.
+They seem to want to go each their way in every cast.
+But a slow casting rhythm and an open arc will help.
 And don't try to fish the flies too far from you.